-1.1 The Group's risk statement
+1.1 Group risk statement

-The Board of Directors has decided that the Group should have a moderate to low risk profile and be kept informed on the development of the Group's risk through regular reports.
-It is the Group's assessment that the risk management framework is adequate and well suited to the Group's risk appetite and business strategy.
-The Group is also of the opinion that the level of risk is commensurate with the established risk profile.
+The Board of Directors of SpareBank 1 Østlandet has decided that the Group should have a moderate to low risk profile and is kept informed of developments in the Group's risk through regular reports.
+In the opinion of the Group, the risk management framework is adequate and well suited to the Group's risk appetite and business strategy.
+It also believes that the level of risk is commensurate with the established risk profile.